MysteryPancake/Houdini-OpenCL/README.md

 ## Converting ShaderToy (GLSL) to Copernicus (OpenCL)

-Most shaders in Copernicus are written in OpenCL.
-Sadly no one really uses OpenCL for graphics programming.
+Copernicus mainly uses OpenCL, but sadly no one outside Houdini really uses it for graphics programming.

-Most shaders are written in GLSL, an OpenGL language found on popular shader websites such as [ShaderToy](https://www.shadertoy.com/).
+Shaders are commonly written in GLSL, an OpenGL language found on popular shader websites such as [ShaderToy](https://www.shadertoy.com/).

-The following rules are a starting point to convert GLSL shaders to the OpenCL equivalent.
+The following rules are a good starting point to convert GLSL shaders to the OpenCL equivalent.

 ### GLSL to OpenCL types